-While waiting at a red light in the left turn lane in Turin, a steady stream of drivers came up next to us on the right, which had a green light.
-Sharply cutting in ahead of us, they essentially parked in the middle of the intersection at our red light.
-By the time our light turned green, we were no longer the first car at the light – we were the fourth or fifth!
+One of our favorite memories of driving in Italy is from a traffic incident in Turin.
+While waiting at a red light in the left turn lane, a steady stream of drivers came up next to us on the right, which had a green light.
+Sharply cutting in ahead of us, they simply parked in the middle of the intersection at our red light.
+By the time our light turned green, we were no longer the first car at the light – we were the fourth or fifth.

 Our advice?
 Just drive as the Italians do, and you’ll probably be fine.